Custom Fireplace Mantels and Surrounds from Vetted CNC Shops

 How much does a custom fireplace mantel cost?

-What is the best wood for a fireplace mantel?
+What materials are best for a custom fireplace mantel?

-Can a custom mantel be installed on a brick or stone fireplace?
+Can a custom mantel be installed over an existing surround?

 Ready to Get Started?